decompress

 : A decompression-stream.

 The most general interface to this library.
-Returns a decompression-stream
+All other interfaces are implemented in terms of this one.

 -compressed data in input